Diego Forlán: Style of play

-A talented, technically gifted, hardworking and creative player, with an eye for goal, Forlán was a quick, clever, complete and versatile forward, with a good positional sense, who was capable of playing anywhere along the front line.
-He was deployed as a main striker (his favoured position), as a supporting forward, as an attacking midfielder, and even as a winger, often drifting onto the flank to begin attacking plays.
-He was capable of scoring with either foot, both from inside and outside the area; in fact, Forlán was most known for his powerful and accurate long range shots, which made him a large threat if given space outside the box.
+Forlán was a versatile forward, with a positional sense, who was capable of playing anywhere along the front line.
+He was deployed as a main striker (his preferred position), as a supporting forward, as an attacking midfielder, and even as a winger, often drifting onto the flank to begin attacking plays.
+He was capable of scoring with either foot, both from inside and outside the area; in fact, Forlán was known for his long range shots, which made him a threat if given space outside the box.
 Alongside this, Forlán was also an accurate set-piece and penalty kick taker.
-In addition to his accurate finishing, movement, and goalscoring ability, Forlán was a skilful player, gifted with good technical ability and ball control, as well as good vision, passing ability, intelligence, and awareness on the ball; these attributes also enabled him to be deployed in a more creative role, in which he could play-off of other players and drop into deeper positions to link-up the midfield with the attack, making him a capable assist provider.
-In addition to his footballing skills, Forlán was also praised for his leadership, longevity and determination throughout his career.
+In addition to his finishing, movement, and goalscoring, Forlán's technique, ball control, and vision allowed him to be deployed in a creative role.
+He frequently dropped into deeper positions to link the midfield with the attack and provide assists.
+In addition to his footballing skills, Forlán was also praised for his leadership, throughout his career.